 If you are throwing a large lobster bake or want to keep cost per person affordable, your best bet is to start with 1 ¼ lb.
 (550-650g) lobsters, also know as “quarters”.
 These lobsters are a good size and are usually more plentiful than the larger lobsters.
 Quarters are also a good choice if you are serving a surf and turf or have plenty of side dishes.

 How Much Meat in a Live Lobster?
 A 1 1/2 pound hard-shell lobster will yield about 1 1/3 cups of cooked meat.

 Going up in size is a 2 lb.
 (900-1000g) lobster (known as “deuces”).
 This a nice hefty lobster perfect for a special occasion like a birthday or an anniversary.
 Select grade lobsters are often in high demand and this is reflected in the price.
 High end restaurants and steak houses will always get a premium for Selects.

-Even bigger in size are jumbo lobsters — 3 lbs. and up and are usually caught by offshore trawlers in the deep waters off Canada, Massachusetts, and New Hampshire.
-They makes an impressive gift for your seafood loving friends or business associates.
+Super jumbos are caught by offshore trawlers in the deep waters off Canada, Massachusetts, and New Hampshire.
+They make an impressive gift for your seafood loving friends or business associates.
 How about a big lobster for Dad for Father’s Day?

+Are Big Lobsters Tough?
 One of the biggest misnomers is that big lobsters are apt to be course and tough.
 Not true at all.
 You’ll not only get more meat with a good hard-shell jumbo lobster, but the meat will be just as tender if it is cooked properly.
 Most of the cooking lobster cooking times we find online are much too long.
 See our lobster cooking times.
 There is also no taste difference between a male and female lobster; the female will have a bigger tail with roe, and the male will have bigger claws.